N0VA-code/Investigating-Netflix-Movie/README.md

 2. Open the `netflix_data.csv` file to familiarize yourself with the data structure.
 3. Utilize Python and libraries such as Pandas for data manipulation and analysis, and Matplotlib/Seaborn for data visualization.
 4. Explore the dataset to confirm or refute the initial hypothesis and uncover additional insights into content trends on Netflix.

-## Contribution

-Contributions to the analysis are welcome.
-Feel free to fork this repository, explore additional hypotheses, enhance the data cleaning process, or improve the visualizations.
-Submit a pull request with your suggested changes or additions.

-## Note

-Please note that the dataset contains null values and some outliers.
-While handling these is beyond the scope of this initial project, addressing them may provide more accurate insights and is recommended for further exploration.